Media & Press Center – RetirementMandate.com

 MANALAPAN, NJ — April 4, 2026

-Penalty escalation to $500 per employee in year two makes immediate compliance critical
+Escalating penalties of up to $500 per employee make immediate compliance critical

-CalSavers enforcement activity has intensified significantly in 2026, with California’s Franchise Tax Board actively pursuing penalty assessments against non-compliant employers and the second-year penalty tier — $500 per employee — now applying to businesses that were first cited in 2024 or 2025.
-Kandelaki Solutions LLC, a retirement mandate compliance consulting firm, is urging all California employers with five or more employees to verify their compliance status immediately.
+CalSavers penalties continue to escalate in 2026: California’s Franchise Tax Board is authorized to assess penalties against non-compliant employers, and the escalated penalty tier — an additional $500 per employee, assessed 180 days after notice and continuing each subsequent year — can now apply to businesses that were first cited in prior years.
+Kandelaki Solutions LLC, a retirement mandate compliance consulting firm, is urging all California employers to verify their compliance status immediately.

-California’s CalSavers Retirement Savings Program applies to all private-sector employers with five or more W-2 employees who do not already offer a qualifying workplace retirement plan.
-With a threshold of just five employees, CalSavers has the broadest reach of any state mandate program in the country.
+California’s CalSavers Retirement Savings Program applies to private-sector employers with even a single W-2 employee who do not already offer a qualifying workplace retirement plan.
+With a threshold of just one employee, CalSavers has one of the broadest reaches of any state mandate program in the country.

-“Five employees is a very low bar.
+“One employee is a very low bar.
 This program covers corner stores, professional offices, food trucks with a few employees, home service businesses — the breadth is enormous.
-And the year-two penalty escalation is not theoretical.”
+And the penalty escalation is not theoretical.”

 — Alex Kandelaki, Founder, Kandelaki Solutions LLC

 California employers who already sponsor a qualifying retirement plan — including a 401(k), SIMPLE IRA, SEP-IRA, defined benefit plan, or 403(b) — are exempt from CalSavers.
 However, the exemption must be registered through the CalSavers program portal.
-CalSavers has a well-developed enforcement infrastructure and actively cross-references employment data from the Employment Development Department to identify non-compliant employers.
+CalSavers cross-references employment data from the Employment Development Department to identify covered employers.

 Contact: